gregversteeg/corex_topic/readme.md

  3. Fractional counts.
 This converts counts into a fraction of the background rate, with 1 as the max.
 Short documents tend to stay binary and words in long documents are weighted according to their frequency with respect to background in the corpus.
 This seems to work Ok on tests.
 It requires no preprocessing of count data and it uses the full range of possible inputs.
 However, this approach is not very rigorous or well tested.

 For the python API, for 1 and 2, you can use the functions in ```vis_topic.py``` to process data or do the same yourself.
 Naive binarization is specified through the python api with count='binarize' and fractional counts with count='fraction'.
 While fractional counts may be work theoretically, their usage in the CorEx topic model has not be adequately tested.

+Also note that also for speed reasons, the CorEx topic model enforces single membership of words in topics.

 ## Licensing